NiamhGillespie/Final-year-project/timelog.md

 ### 6 Oct 2023
 * *1.5 hours* Started on getting epic data from the Django API
 * *0.5 hours* Supervisor meeting with Peggy and wrote up meeting notes
+* *1 hour* Finished getting epic data from Django API and displayed epic title in the epic dashboard